Benefits of participatory approaches

 - Individuals affected by an issue identify needs that drive the research.

-Identification of key stakeholders
+Identification of key interest groups

 - Who will be affected by the project, either positively or negatively?

 - Who can influence the project, either positively or negatively?